YINI-lang/YINI-spec/YINI-Specification.md

 - Newlines (`<NL>`) may be either Unix/Linux-style (`LF`, U+000A), Windows-style (`CRLF`, U+000D U+000A), or (`CR`, U+000D).
 - Tabs (`<TAB>`, U+0009) and spaces (`<SPACE>`, U+0020) are ignored outside of strings and section headers.
 - Indentation using whitespace is allowed purely for visual clarity — it has no effect on parsing or structure.
 - Note: In the context of strings, the term `<Unicode-WS>` is used to refer to a broader range of Unicode whitespace characters, beyond just tab and space.
+For a complete table, see more in section 15.7, "🧾 Unicode Whitespace Characters".

 ### 3.3.
 Comments
 YINI supports **three types of comments**: